The Definitive Guide To Higher Rankings For WordPress Sites

 It’s also being smart about splitting those sitemaps up into smaller bits, so Google only has to fetch one new XML “sub”-sitemap when a post is published, because the other sitemaps haven’t been changed, using the date modified options.

-Lastly, it has a pretty complete API, allowing me and other developers to plugin extra sitemaps, which means I can do things like create my News SEO and Video SEO extension.
+Lastly, it has a pretty complete API, allowing us and other developers to plugin extra sitemaps, which means we can do things like create our Local SEO, News SEO and Video SEO extension.
 These extensions respectively generate a news xml sitemap and video xml sitemap.

 2 Template optimization